jmhnilbog/ecr/packs/adventures/twc/assets/markdown/all-text.md

 Everyone knows the Goblin Market is a great, though frightening, opportunity to trade with the magical races and experience the usually unknowable.
 It appears every few years at a different place without rhyme or reason.
 The villagers of Fulstow will likely receive a boon from the Market if they host it well, and there will be many visiting outsiders to extract what cash they can from.
 Wizards, priests, entertainers, pilgrims, curiosity-seekers will all be there to deal with the Market.

 While everyone knows about the Goblin Market, no one remembers anyone ever talking about the Goblin Market until that strange ugly man showed up.
+Arguments continue regarding the exact type of cap he wore and other particulars of his ugliness, but everyone is sure they'd recognize him should they see himn again.

 # RULES